sinProject-Inc/talk/docs/30-git/30-github-actions.md

 title: GitHub Actions
 ---

-We use GitHub Actions to perform two types of CI: Checks and Tests.
+We use GitHub Actions to perform two types of CI: Checks and tests.

 ## Checks

-We run Lint Check, Type Check, and Svelte Check.
+Run a lint check, a type check, and Svelte check.

 ```yaml
 # .github/workflows/ci.yml